mugenis18/oracle_pdb_ass_II_29021_Sonia/README.md

 ## Description

+This task involved:

-- Created pluggable database
+- Creating a new pluggable database
-- Opened PDB in READ WRITE mode
+- Opening the PDB in READ WRITE mode
+- Switching session to the PDB
-- Created user inside PDB
+- Creating a local user inside the PDB
-- Granted privileges
+- Granting privileges to the user
-- Verified user creation
+- Verifying successful creation

 ## Evidence